risingwavelabs/risingwave-docs/docs/deploy/risingwave-docker-compose.md

 cd docker
 ```

-## Start a RisingWave cluster
+## Customize your cluster configuration

-You can now start a RisingWave cluster.
-You can use the following storage options as the storage backend of RisingWave:
+You can customize your RisingWave deployment configuration by changing the options for the state store and meta store.

+### Customize state store

+For state store, RisingWave supports using these systems or services, and for each of the options, we have a [Docker Compose configuration file](https://github.com/risingwavelabs/risingwave/tree/main/docker) that you can use after the necessary configurations.

 - [MinIO](#minio)
 - [S3 or S3-compatible storage](#s3-or-s3-compatible-storage)